 MVP, proof of concept and prototype: what’s the difference?

-Before we go on to describe the benefits of developing an MVP for your tech projects, let’s clear up some common misconceptions.
+Before we go on to describe the benefits of developing Minimum Viable Products for your tech projects, let’s clear up some common misconceptions.

 Now, you might be wondering: since an MVP is basically an early version of the product, then how is it any different from a prototype?